-WSUD Drought Contingency Plan - STAGE 1 Begins June 1 2025
+WSUD Drought Contingency Plan - STAGE 1 in effect as of June 1st, 2025.

 Full Drought Contingency Plan (DCP) Breakdown: